akuklev/HOCC/lin-types.md

 The context on the left side can be dependent: type annotations to the right of `x : X` can use `x` as a varable, and so on.
 Can the right side be dependent too?

-Let us assume, you have a procedure that requiers a request endpoint `e : 𝟙 ⊸ ℕ`.
-It can be viewed as a closes procedure that opens a single-use channel of dual type `ℕ ⊸ 𝟙` and waits for some other process to use this channel.
-That's and anti-lambda abstraction:
+Let us assume, you have a routine that requiers a request endpoint `e : 𝟙 ⊸ ℕ`.
+It can be viewed as a closes routine that opens a single-use channel of dual type `ℕ ⊸ 𝟙` and waits for some other process to use this channel.
+We propose to call it co-lambda abstraction:
 ```
   Γ, e : 𝟙 ⊸ ℕ ⊢ a(e) : A, Δ
 -------------------------------